 And, can I just say how THRILLED I am that aquafaba works in these waffles?
 I have LOVED my pancakes that use aquafaba.
 In fact, they’re the top post on my entire site.
 But, I had tried aquafaba in waffles and they had failed, so I’d given up on waffles and gladly stuffed my face with the pancakes instead.
 But, since this recipe was quite different than the last attempt I gave it a go.
 And, I was even CRAZY–I didn’t beat them!
 I just added them, like the liquid eggs are–and it binds and holds up perfectly.
 So, crack open that can of chick peas and get to measuring out that liquid gold egg replacer!

-But really, it was quite mean to be enjoying this recipe only in my family.
+But really, it was quite mean to be enjoying this recipe only in my family just like when I can’t help but share my rice pudding that goes well with this.
 So, I hope these gluten-free vegan gingerbread waffles will also grace your family table as well!

 The warm, fragrant spices pair so perfectly with maple syrup drizzling off every bite.
 I love to make a double batch, so that we can pop them out of the freezer when we want a warm breakfast.
 Keep in mind, you’ll want to toast the frozen waffles back to life, instead of microwaving them–because that would result in chewy waffles.